libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 early data.
 [Noise-Early-Data] is carried in the first and second message of the XX handshake pattern as illustrated in the following message sequence chart.
 The first message carries early data in the form of a list of muxers supported by the initiator, ordered by preference.
-The responder goes through the list in the order of preference, and finds the first muxer that is mutually supported by both the initator and the responder, and then populates the selected muxer in the second message, sent by the responder.
-If no mutually supported muxer is found, the early data in the second message is empty.
+The responder sends its supported muxer list in the second message to the initiator.
+After the Noise handshake process is fully done, the initiator and responder will both process the received eraly data and select the muxer to be used, they both iterate through the initiator's prefered muxer list in order, and if any muxer is also supported by the responder, that muxer is selected.
+If no mutually supported muxer is found, the muxer selection process MUST fall back to multistream -selection protocol.

 Example: Noise handshake between peers that have a mutually supported muxer.
     Initiator supports: ["yamux/1.0.0", "/mplex/6.7.0"]